Scholarships Available

 - Preference given to applicants who are pursuing a degree in automotive, building trades, or special education

-- Pursuing a degree in Business or Art
+- Pursuing a degree in business or art

-- If there are no applicants in any given academic school year pursuing a degree in Business or Art, any graduating senior from Hesperia High School may apply for this scholarship as long as they have financial need
+- If there are no applicants in any given academic school year pursuing a degree in business or art, any graduating senior from Hesperia High School may apply for this scholarship as long as they have financial need

 - Aiming for the “well-rounded” student